ibireme/yyjson/doc/API.md

 Using a custom memory allocator allows you to have more control over memory allocation, here are a few examples:

 ## Single allocator for multiple JSON
-If you need to parse multiple small JSON, you can use a single allocator with pre-allocated buffer to avoid frequent memory allocation.
+If you need to parse multiple small JSON one by one, you can use a single allocator to avoid multiple memory allocations.

 Sample code:
 ```c